HiSPARC/maintenance/known-issues.rst

    :alt: Firewall settings
    :align: center

-:Effects: Nagios can not monitor the PC status, VNC may also be blocked.
+:Effects: Topic can not monitor the PC status, VNC may also be blocked.

 .. :Fixed:
    :Keywords: